-In this guide, I will share with you 7 contractor secrets that will help you save hundreds, if not thousands of dollars on the cost of new Hardie Plank siding for your home.
+In this guide, I will share with you 7 contractor secrets that will help you save hundreds, if not thousands of dollars on the cost of Hardie Board siding for your home.

 Here is how you do it!

 1. Get Multiple Hardie Board Siding Price Quotes